tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 Currently, I am working on two features:

 - Push data via rest to extern Application [here](https://github.com/tost11/OpenDTU-Push-Rest-API/tree/feature/push-rest-api)
-- Implement Logic to add and Monitor Deye Sun,Bosswerk Inverters, Not Finished yet! [here](https://github.com/tost11/OpenDTU-Push-Rest-API/tree/feature/deye-sun)
+- Implement Logic to add and Monitor Deye Sun,Bosswerk Inverters, Not everything working yet! [here](https://github.com/tost11/OpenDTU-Push-Rest-API/tree/feature/deye-sun)

+## Dye Sun Branch

+The esp will connect via udp to the configured ip and port.
+It will read all data every 5 minutes (more is not supported by device) Reachable check will be done more often

+Original implementation for Hoymiles inverts will work in parallel

+### Working

+- Reading data
+- Configuring via UI

+### Not working

+- Setting limit
+- Tun on and off
+- Showing logs
+- Dynamic view for different Deye Invert Models (DC Inputs)

 ## !!
 IMPORTANT UPGRADE NOTES !!